 The Social Welfare Board has earned a trusted reputation as the go to place for the uninsured in need.
 The SWB is the only free clinic in Northwest MO.
 On January 3, 2011 the SWB implemented a certified electronic medical record (EMR), enhancing clinic processes and efficiency.
 On June 29, 2011 the SWB received notification the clinic earned the highest level of recognition from the National Committee for Quality Assurance (NCQA) as a Patient-Centered Health Medical Home; the first for any free clinic in the U.S. The NCQA seal is a reliable indicator for patients and consumers that the organization is effectively managed and delivers high quality care and service.
 The clinic has maintained NCQA recognition.

-Annualized information regarding the clinic’s patients follow:
+Averaged annualized information regarding the clinic’s patient demographics:

 - 20% have been with the clinic two or more years